 The W3C Web Accessibility Initiative (WAI) provides an international forum for collaboration between industry, disability organizations, accessibility researchers, government, and others interested in web accessibility.

-New WAI publications, draft documents for review, and other WAI announcements are listed on the News page.
+Draft documents for review are listed on the WAI home page and News page.

-You can subscribe to get news announcements via e-mail, Atom/RSS feed, or Twitter from Get WAI News.
+You can subscribe to get announcements via e-mail, Atom/RSS feed, or Twitter from Get WAI News.

 Participating in Guidelines and Groups

 See How WAI Develops Accessibility Guidelines through the W3C Process: Milestones and Opportunities to Contribute to learn how WAI works through a process designed to:

 WAI welcomes comments on documents at any time.
 Comments are handled differently depending on the stage of document development.
 See the “Feedback on Specific Documents” section of Contacting WAI for where to send comments.